Elevating Your Drawings with Plaster Textures: A Comprehensive Guide for Artists

 Post-Texturing Finishing Touches and Techniques

 Once your SG258 textures are dry, you can add finishing touches.
 Light sanding can soften harsh textures if needed.
-Be gentle to avoid damaging the surface.
-Use a fine-grit sandpaper for best results.
+Use fine-grit sandpaper and be gentle to avoid damage.

 Consider applying a sealant to protect your textured surface.
-This is especially important for outdoor or high-traffic areas.
+This is important for outdoor or high-traffic pieces.
 Choose a sealant that won't alter the texture or color of your artwork.

 Add depth by applying a wash or glaze over the textured surface.
 This can bring out details and create subtle color variations.
 Wipe away excess to reveal the texture beneath.